emilyvertosick/Statistics-Course/docs/09-answers.md

 <img src="09-answers_files/figure-html/week53-1.png" width="672" />

 In other words, there is not a linear relationship between your age and the distance you can throw a Frisbee.
 There are two options.
 You can either do two linear regressions, one for age up to 30 and one for age >30.
 But this is a little sloppy: better, you could try including non-linear terms (see below).
-In either case, remember not to report p values or 95% confidence intervals: these are meaningless because there is only one record per distance.
+In either case, remember not to report p-values or 95% confidence intervals: these are meaningless because there is only one record per distance.

 _For advanced students only:_